GiggleLiu/nrg_mapping/README.md

-#Map a channel mixing bath to a chain
+# Mapping a channel mixing bath to a Wilson chain

-This is a versaltile mapping scheme starting from hybridization function, it maps a general multi-orbital non-interacting bath with channel mixing to a chain model.
+A versaltile mapping scheme starting from hybridization function, mapping a general multi-orbital non-interacting channel mixing bath to a Wilson chain model.

-It provides a solution to impurity solvers that requires a concrete physical model(chain Hamiltonian), like NRG/vMPS et. al.
+The motivation is to transform the impurity problems to a real space chain, thus can be solved using NRG and VMPS.

-###To use this program
+### To use this program
 Please install the following numerical packages for python(pip install -r requirements.txt)

 * numpy
 * scipy
 * matplotlib
-* gmpy2
-* mpi4py(optional)
+* gmpy2(optional)

 or *Anaconda* all in one pack: https://store.continuum.io/cshop/anaconda/

-###To run the first example.
+### To run an example.
     ```
     $ cd source/
     $ python quickmap.py